Deli Mike: Technical failures and nickname

 Shortly after delivery, the aircraft started to have strange technical issues and failures.
 Sometimes, the aircraft would turn its external lights on by itself and then back off when someone tried to intervene.
 Occasionally, the lights of the emergency exits would turn on one by one from front to back "like a Mexican wave", not all at the same time, which according to the cabin crew meant that Deli Mike "was in a good mood".
 The aircraft also made "small jokes" to passengers and crew.
 On one occasion, the aircraft started sounding the master caution alarm in the cockpit, causing one of the inexperienced cabin crew members to panic.
-Frequent problems with the aircraft included the reading light of a completely different passenger turning on when the button is pressed, and the same issue also exists with the button used to call a crew member.
+Frequent problems with the aircraft included the reading light of a completely different passenger turning on when the button is pressed, and the same issue occurring with the button used to call a crew member.
 One popular story among technical staff states that a senior employee fixed the faulty flight instruments of the aircraft simply by patting its door and saying "what happened to you big man?"

 In the ICAO spelling alphabet used in aviation, the spelling of D and M, the final two letters of the civil registration of the aircraft, is "Delta Mike".
 Following the technical problems surrounding the aircraft, technicians of Turkish Airlines have swapped "Delta" to "Deli"—meaning "crazy" in Turkish—to reflect the characteristics of the aircraft, which resulted in the nickname "Deli Mike".
 (Note: Some sources use Turkified Mayk as an alternative to Mike.)
 According to technicians of Turkish Technic, the aircraft maintenance subsidiary of Turkish Airlines, "Deli Mike can fly to the other side of the world without any problems if she wants to.
 If she doesn't feel like it, she won't move even one metre on the ground."
 The technicians also removed and reinstalled all systems on-board and reset the software of the aircraft in an attempt to solve the issues, without any success.